myatktun/myatktun.github.io/_sources/CompTIA.rst

   * POS (point of sale) machines use special impact paper that can print receipts in duplicate, triplicate or more
   * **dot-matrix printers**
-    - large installed base in business, can be used for multipart forms as they actually strike the paper
+    -large installed base in business, can be used for multipart forms as they actually strike the paper
     - printwires: a grid or matrix of tiny pins to strike an inked printer ribbon on paper
     - printhead: the case that holds the printwires
     - either 9 or 24 pins